 Landlord’s Right to Enter the Home

 Can landlords enter without permission in Virginia?
-Yes, landlords can enter a rental without permission if there is an emergency that puts the safety of the tenant and their wellbeing at risk.
+Yes, landlords can enter the property without permission in emergencies that threaten the tenant’s safety or well-being.

-Otherwise, respecting your tenant’s privacy is crucial when it comes to owning a rental home.
-Virginia landlord-tenant law stipulates that landlords must provide their tenant with 24 hours' notice before entering the premises.
+Otherwise, respecting a tenant’s privacy is essential when collecting rent and managing a rental.
+Virginia landlord-tenant law requires landlords to provide tenants with at least 24 hours' notice before entering the premises, except in emergencies.

-Landlords in Virginia has a responsibility to ensure that their tenant lives in a habitable home under the residential landlord and tenant act.
+Landlords in Virginia have a responsibility to ensure that their tenant lives in a habitable home under the residential landlord and tenant act.
 But what tasks fall under this responsibility?

 Here are just some of the things that landlords must provide as per Virginia landlord-tenant law to ensure that their space is habitable and safe to occupy: